dwrrehman/programming_language/readme.txt

 ----------------------[EXAMPLE 5]---------------------------

-(testing out functions in the language (aka compiletime macros lol) 1202505106.141237)
+(testing out macros/functions in the language (aka compiletime macros/function calls lol) 1202505106.141237)

 			(also yes, you can nest comments!)